sshaikh/homeassistant-lupt/README.md

 # London Unified Prayer Times for Home Assistant

 An alternative Islamic Prayer Times integration for Home Assistant, that uses times sourced from the London Unified Prayer Timetable via the excellent London Unified Prayer Timetable Python library at https://github.com/sshaikh/london_unified_prayer_times.
-For more background and information please see the library's README.
+For more background and information please see the library's README, but in short this is an opinionated and curated timetable - that is, not wholly based on calculation and so is always subject to at least an initial remote download.

 ## Installation